-- 6.4 Chemical agent permeation and penetration resistance against sulfur mustard (HD) and sarin (GB) requirement - 6.4.1 Chemical agent permeation and penetration resistance against distilled HD and GB agent requirement: the SAR including all components and accessories shall resist the permeation and penetration of HD and GB chemical agents when tested on an upper-torso manikin connected to a breathing machine operating at an air flow rate of 40 liters per minute (L/min), 36 respirations per minute, 1.1 liters tidal volume. - 6.4.2 During the evaluation of the SAR/SCBA CBRN for chemical agent permeation and penetration resistance against HD and GB the apparatus will start in normal operating mode with the SAR/SCBA CBRN breathing from the air supply hose for a minimum of six hours.
-The air hose breathing air supply will be terminated and the SAR must switch automatically to the escape air cylinder. - 6.4.3 All connections and material interfaces shall be tested for resistance and penetration to liquid sulfur mustard.
-The respirator shall not be damaged to the extent that it would no longer meet any of the performance requirements of this section or have a agent penetration in excess of the requirements in Table 5 in the breathing zone. - 6.4.4 Table 5: Simultaneous liquid and vapor challenge of SAR/SCBA CBRN with sulfur mustard (HD)
+- 6.4 Chemical agent permeation and penetration resistance against sulfur mustard (HD) and sarin (GB) requirement - 6.4.1 Chemical agent permeation and penetration resistance against distilled HD and GB agent requirement: the SAR including all components and accessories shall resist the permeation and penetration of HD and GB chemical agents when tested on an uppertorso manikin connected to a breathing machine operating at an air flow rate of 40 liters per minute (L/min), 36 respirations per minute, 1.1 liters tidal volume. - 6.4.2 During the evaluation of the SAR/SCBA CBRN for chemical agent permeation and penetration resistance against HD and GB the apparatus will start in normal operating mode with the SAR/SCBA CBRN breathing from the air supply hose for a minimum of six hours.
+The air hose breathing air supply will be terminated and the SAR must switch automatically to the escape air cylinder. - 6.4.3 Table 5: Simultaneous liquid and vapor challenge of SAR/SCBA CBRN with sulfur mustard (HD)

-Agent Challenge Concentrati on of Challeng e (min) Machine Maximum Peak Excursion (mg/m3) Maximum Breakthrough (concentratio n integrated over Minimum Service Life) (mg-min/m3) Minimum Service Life (hours) HD-Vapor 300 mg/m 3 30 (1) HD-Liquid 0.86 ml 360 40 0.60 (3) 6.0 (4) 3 6 (2)
+Challenge Concentrati on of Machine Maximum Peak Excursion (mg/m3) n integrated over Minimum Service Life) of Systems Minimum Service Life (hours) HD-Vapor 300 mg/m 3 30 (1) 40 0.60 (3) (mg-min/m 3) 6.0 (4) 3 6 (2)